 Durability

-When stored dry, the coating and flux perform consistently to deliver dependable welds; these rods are built to stand up to field use and heavy-duty tasks.
+When stored dry, the coating and flux perform consistently for dependable welds.
+These rods are built for field use and heavy-duty tasks.

 Key Benefits